hrushikeshrv/guimath/docs/contributing.md

 </html>
 ```

-This HTML file simply links the source files for MJXGUI individually, and gives you a button that you can use to open and test the MJXGUI editor.
+This HTML file simply links the source files for GuiMath individually, and gives you a button that you can use to open and test the GuiMath editor.
 Inside the `_test/` directory, you can create as many new files for testing as you want, and they will not be included in your git commits.

 ## Starting The Development Server
 Finally, you will need to start a simple HTTP server at the root directory of this project in order for the above HTML file to work correctly.